 - 1 cup creamy natural peanut butter

-- 1/2 cup plain Greek yogurt (or applesauce for dairy free)
+- 1/2 cup plain Greek yogurt (use diary free yogurt or applesauce to make dairy free)

 - 1/2 cup honey